Abbreviations in football

 W – Win (won games).
 It is common to use this abbreviation in tables.

-App – appearances, which refer to the number of matches a player has participated in.
+Apps – appearances, which refer to the number of matches a player has participated in.

 FC – Football Club.
 A very common abbreviation as a part of a clubs name.
 This abbreviation can differ depending on the language.
-In Spain, for example, its common with the abbreviation CF which stands for Club de Fútbol.
+In Spain, for example, it's common with the abbreviation CF, which stands for Club de Fútbol.

-Football association and competitions abbreviations (acronyms)
+Football association and competition abbreviations (acronyms)

 AFC – Asian Football Confederation